 On your way to Tundavala, you come across some rock formations with different forms on top of each other.
 They are pretty peculiar rocks.

 Cristo Rei (Christ the King)

 The Namibe province is an extension of the Namib desert from Namibia.
 On the way to Namibe province, you will have to pass Serra da Leba.
 The road to Moçamedes is almost new, so the trip is pleasant.
 On the way, you will be able to enjoy the semi-desert landscape with some natives selling charcoal and fruit on the way.

-Moçamedes has the 3rd largest port of Angola.
+Moçamedes has the 3rd largest port in Angola.
 We didn’t like the city as many buildings were vandalized and closed.
 The only part that was in better shape was the seaside.
 We actually saw dolphins swimming in the sea, which was very nice!
 Unfortunately, we didn’t have a 4WD, so we couldn’t go actually into the desert to see the Welwitschias.

-We loved staying there and we recommend trying to stay there at least one night.
+We loved staying there, and we recommend trying to stay there for at least one night.
 Yes, it is expensive, but it is a fantastic experience.
 Even if you don’t want to stay there for one night, you can visit the park and the wild animals, or even enjoy a meal in their fantastic restaurant.
-We still talk about the delicious food we ate in the Pululukwa.
+We still need to talk about the delicious food we ate in the Pululukwa.

-With 100 acres and remarkable treks, you have a lot to explore: wooden paths, several lakes, different resting points and even fruit farms.
+With 100 acres and remarkable treks, you have a lot to explore: wooden paths, several lakes, different resting points, and even fruit farms.
 On the way, you will find the different huts of the resort.

 Moreover, the resort is child-friendly, with a playground for kids to play in.
 A family or a couple can easily stay the whole day in Pululukwa just relaxing.